top of page

 • Facebook

-At Colibri Counselling and Psychotherapy, we acknowledge the Traditional Custodians of the waters, skies, and lands on which we work.
-We honour their enduring connection to Country, which encompasses the oceans, rivers, hills, mountains, and all living things.
-We pay our respects to Elders and extend our recognition to their descendants, past, present and future leaders.
-We are committed to contributing to reconciliation, understanding, and respect in all aspects of our work.
+I acknowledge the Traditional Custodians of the waters, skies, and lands on which I work.
+I honour their enduring connection to Country, which encompasses the oceans, rivers, hills, mountains, and all living things.
+I pay my respects to Elders, past, present and future leaders, and extend my recognition to their descendants.
+I am committed to contributing to reconciliation, understanding, and respect in all aspects of my work.

-We acknowledge the lived experiences of those living with mental illness and depression.
-To you, we say:
+I acknowledge the lived experiences of those who live with mental illness and depression.
+Your stories matter.
+Your dignity matters.
+Your humanity remains.

 Privacy Policy | Terms of Use | Web Design